wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 see the old value.

 The MFENCE instruction waits until all delayed stores from this CPU have been flushed.
-(A CPU has no built-in way to wait until *other* CPU's stores are flushed.)
+(A CPU has no built-in way to wait until *other* CPUs' stores are flushed.)

 The LOCK CMPXCHG instruction does a MFENCE followed by an atomic